Way back in history:

 #23 car at Brafield; it's the then-popular 1935 Ford Pilot.
 What

-WAS it about Hayes?
+was it about Hayes?

 Scores of hot-rodders, drag-racers, and stock-car nuts came from there.
-A big thank-you to Russ "Rick" Thomas, the Brafield deejay
+A big thank-you to Russ Thomas, the Brafield deejay

 for these: by photographer